LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-You will see that top 10 search hits have been omitted from the response(as a result of the first size parameter) and 15 categories with most number of documents are returned in the aggregations request(as a result of the second size parameter).
+You will see that search hits have been omitted from the response(as a result of the first size parameter) and 15 categories with most number of documents are returned in the aggregations request(as a result of the second size parameter).

 ![image](https://user-images.githubusercontent.com/60980933/125512772-5c795218-af7d-484f-94f8-149b96e282d8.png)